 There is something almost meditative about creating Kokedama, from selecting just the right plant, to using both hands to plant and wrap the twine around.
 And seeing each new Kokedama creation come to life brings an incredible amount of joy.

 Difficulty Level: Low to Moderate

 The light requirements of your Kokedama really depend on the plant type.
-But for the majority of Coastal Eden Kokedama, your Kokedama will be happy in bright natural light indoors, no direct sun.
-Some plants such as Devil's Ivy and Peace Lilies will also tolerate lower light conditions.
+But for the majority of Coastal Eden Kokedama, your Kokedama will be happy in bright natural light indoors, out of direct sunlight.

 Water: Low to Moderate